Koenkk/zigbee2mqtt.io/docs/guide/configuration/frontend.md

     ssl_cert: /config/etc/letsencrypt/live/mydomain.com/fullchain.pem
     # Optional, private key file path for exposing HTTPS.
 The sibling property 'ssl_cert' must be set for HTTPS to be activated
     ssl_key: /config/etc/letsencrypt/live/mydomain.com/privkey.pem
+    # Optional, base URL for the frontend, when served from a subpath, e.g. behind the proxy.
+Default value is '/'
+    base_url: /zigbee2mqtt
 ```

 To specify the `auth_token` in a different file set e.g. `auth_token: '!secret.yaml auth_token'`, create a file called `secret.yaml` next to `configuration.yaml` with content `auth_token: super-secret-token`.